 - If divorced, the customer’s fully executed divorce decree.

-Note: Additional documentation may be used depending on the specific details of a customer’s loan application.
+Note: Additional documentation may be required depending on the specific details of the customer’s loan application.

 Rate Lock Policy